-For the fifth and final conversation in The Future of Cultural Centers dialogue series, we will be speaking with three young museum professionals.
+For the fourth conversation in the fall season of The Future of Cultural Centers dialogue series, we spoke with three young museum professionals.
 Lisa Kennedy is a curator who advocates for the inclusion of wider perspectives within museums and the study of history.
 Kennedy is interested in interrogating the relationship between cultural institutions, artists, and the general public.
 Alice Power is an assistant curator at the V&A Museum, mainly working on contemporary collecting strands such as Rapid Response Collecting.
 She is also co-chair of the Museums LGBTQ Working Group.
 Naiomy Guerrero is a curator and a Ph.D. student in art history at the City University of New York’s Graduate Center.
 She was the Diversifying Art Museum Leadership Initiative (DAMLI) Curatorial Fellow at Pérez Art Museum Miami (2018-2020).

 Hosted by AIANY/DVDL, Sponsored by Microsol Resources